kkb0318/irsa-manager/README.md

 --service-account-issuer=https://s3-<region>.amazonaws.com/<S3 bucket name>
 ```

+> [!NOTE]
+> Add this setting as the first element.
+> When this flag is specified multiple times, the first is used to generate tokens and all are used to determine which issuers are accepted.

 - Service Account Key File

 The public key generated previously can be read by the API server.
 Add the path for this parameter flag: